 NOTE—When contiguous RA-RUs are assigned, the size of all contiguous RA-RUs is the same and equal to the size of the first RU.
 Further, all the remaining subfields of the User Info field apply to all the contiguous RA-RUs in the set and the values for starting spatial stream and the number of spatial streams of the HE TB PPDU transmitted on each RA-RU are set to 1.

 A non-AP HE STA shall determine the number of eligible RA-RUs in a contiguous set by adding the value carried in the Number Of RA-RU subfields plus one for the User Info field corresponding to an eligible RA-RU.

+When an AP’s Trigger frame carries more than one User Info field corresponding to RA-RU, a non-AP HE STA may consider a subset of the User Info fields.
+In such case, the number of eligible RA-RUs for that non-AP STA shall be the total number of eligible RA-RUs indicated by the selected subset of User Info fields.(#16596)

+NOTE – A STA, which considers only a subset of User Info fields, can randomly select User Info field(s) from the available set of User Info fields corresponding to RA-RU so that the UORA contention is not concentrated at the RA-RU set indicated by the first User Info field. (#16596)